North Carolina Barbecue (27 Iconic Restaurants, History, and More)

 If you mosey on to the back of this restaurant in Little Switzerland (an excellent day trip from Asheville), you’ll find an unsuspecting shed with latticework and a colorful mural.

 That’s the pit that smokes tender, nutty pork.
-We’ve also been told to not miss out on their applewood-smoked trout!
+We’ve also been told not to miss out on their applewood-smoked trout!

 Walk it off in the same group of shops, especially at Little Switzerland Books and Beans.
 This place is one of our favorite bookstores in North Carolina!